amiralisetoudeh/imhereboss/README.md

 ## Purpose
 A combination of inconveniences drove me to build this script:

+- I work from home and am almost always at my computer during business hours.
-- Our screensaver + screen lock kicked in after 10 minutes of inactivity
+- The screensaver + screen lock kicks in after 10 minutes of inactivity (domain GPO setting).
-  - Local Admin privileges were removed and therefore we couldn't change it
+  - Local Admin privileges were removed and therefore we couldn't change it.
 - **Microsoft Teams** and **Slack** won't allow you change the idle timer and sets your status to 'Away'
   - **Microsoft Teams** idle time is 5 minutes and **Slack** idle time is 10 minutes.